skurzinz/introduction-to-git/PITCHME.md

 @snapend

-- create a GitLab account and change your remote
+- change your remote to https://github.com/KONDE-AT/maechtekongresse.git
-- create a kongress-docker repo and a dockerfile in there to get the CI to deploy the GitHub app+data repo
+- pro action: create a GitLab account and create a kongress-docker repo and a dockerfile in there to get the CI to deploy the GitHub app+data repo

 +++?color=linear-gradient(180deg, #5289F7 18%, white 18%)
 @title[Sidebar + Heading]